sandy6078/sny_simpleSelfDriving/README.md

 # sny_simpleSelfDriving
- A simple standalone self driving resource made for FiveM
+ A simple standalone self driving resource made for FiveM with support for QB-Core and ESX

 ### Preview